daovanngochoang/bigtools-setup/HadoopSetup.md

 # Introduction.
 1. This is a flexible tutorial that help you install hadoop on both [single node](https://github.com/daovanngochoang/bigdata-tools-setup/blob/main/HadoopSetup.md#hadoop-installation-on-single-node-cluster) and [multiple nodes cluster](https://github.com/daovanngochoang/bigdata-tools-setup/blob/main/HadoopSetup.md#hadoop-installation-on-multiple-nodes-cluster).
-3. There are several important file we are going to change that are the xml config file, workers and hosts file, read carefully my explaination before editing the file.
+2. There are several important file we are going to change that are the xml config file, workers and hosts file, read carefully my explaination before editing the file.
-4. The last section we try to [run](https://github.com/daovanngochoang/bigdata-tools-setup/blob/main/HadoopSetup.md#run-hadoop) the setup.
+3. The last section we try to [run](https://github.com/daovanngochoang/bigdata-tools-setup/blob/main/HadoopSetup.md#run-hadoop) the setup.
+4. I recommend that you shold create a user named **hadoop**

 # Hadoop installation on single node cluster.